AIML-IfI/yamlparser/README.md

       --address.number ADDRESS.NUMBER
                             Overwrite value for address.number, default=10

-As you can see, sub-namespaces are separated using a period `.` to avoid name clashes.
 When removing the `--help` option, you can see the parser configurations (the default behavior of `script.py`):

     $ python script.py config.yaml